Back

 [KB1260]Migration PcVue 15 to 16: Change in “Bit send” Pulse Behavior (0 Seconds)

-Tags: Animations, Migration, Pulse
+Tags: Animations, HMI, Migration, Pulse

 By NATA